Planning a visit to Hanoi and want to see the local attractions? Here’s everything you need to know about Ho Chi Minh Mausoleum.

 Everything You Need to Know About the Ho Chi Minh Mausoleum

-Despite Ho Chin Minh’s desire that his cremated body’s ashes distributed throughout Vietnam, the Vietnamese government had its own plans.
+Despite Ho Chin Minh’s desire for his cremated body’s ashes distributed throughout Vietnam, the Vietnamese government had its own plans.

 They sent his body to a lab in Moscow for embalming like Vladimir Lenin.
 Then erected a massive mausoleum 70 feet high and 135 feet wide to house his body.
 The Ho Chi Mini Mausoleum opened on August 29, 1975.

 Unlike the rest of the mausoleum complex, the Ho Chi Minh Mausoleum is free to visit.

 Here are crucial tips you need to know for a successful trip while visiting Hanoi.

 Pro-tip: Children under three years old are not allowed to enter the mausoleum.